takado8/Evolution_project/README.md

 # Evolution project
-- A Basic example of evolution algorithm written in C++.
+- A Basic example of evolution algorithm.
 - One way list implementation in C++.